CoitThomas/analytics_challenge/README.md

     $ iex -S mix

-Next, pick any date that falls within the range listed at the top of the README and form it into a `NaiveDatetime`:
+Next, pick any date and hour that falls within the range listed at the top of the README and form it into a `NaiveDatetime`.
+When crafting your NaiveDatetime, keep in mind that 'hour' is the smallest level of granularity for this data set.
+Including anything other than zeros for the minutes and seconds of the NaiveDatetime will not yield any results:

     iex(1)> date_and_hour = ~N[2016-07-01 02:00:00]